Student Memorial Garden

 Plants with meanings

-Read Thoughts on the Student Memorial Garden by retired master gardener Lynn Watson and Sustainable Gardening at Michigan Technological University to learn about all of Michigan Tech's gardens and to view a map of their locations.
+Read Thoughts on the Student Memorial Garden by retired master gardener Lynn Watson and Sustainable Gardening at Michigan Technological University to learn how Michigan Tech's gardens were established, and view a location map.